The Seven Tree Pruning Objectives:

 - Maintain Health

 Why Properly Pruning is critical to tree health.

 When Pruning is properly executed, a variety of benefits are derived.
-Benefits include reduced risk to branch and steam breakage, better clearance for vehicles and pedestrians, improved health and appearance, enhanced view, and increased flowing.
-When improperly performed, pruning can harm the tree's health, stablization, and appearance.
+Benefits include reduced risk to branch and stem breakage, better clearance for vehicles and pedestrians, improved health and appearance, enhanced view, and increased flow.
+When improperly performed, pruning can harm the tree’s health, stabilization, and appearance.
 Several consequences occur when pruning is not performed at all.
-These consequences include development of low limbs; weak codominant stem; defects such as included bark; and accumulation of dead branches.
+These consequences include the development of low limbs; weak codominant stem; defects such as included bark; and accumulation of dead branches.
 Formation of codominant stems and defects such as included bark can lead to increased risk of breakage.